guedesantonio/Employee-Tracker/README.md

   ```
   npm install
   ```
   in the command line in order to install the required dependencies for this app on your system.
+  The user also need to open the provided schema.sql file and seed.sql in your mySQL workbench.
+  Please also note that in order to use this app, you have to change the password the app uses to connect

   In order to run this app please type in the command line and execute:
   ```
-  node app.js
+  node employeeDB.js
   ```

   ## Usage